Sticker shock aside, NHL Seattle is banking on fans paying big to watch its team in person

 But NHL Seattle must also avoid outpricing today’s market.

-Multiple stories north of the border last week hinted at NHL prices nearing saturation, given five of six Canadian clubs — including the Winnipeg Jets and Montreal Canadiens — failed to sell out games.
+Multiple stories north of the border last week hinted at NHL prices nearing saturation, given five of six Canadian clubs — including the Winnipeg Jets and Montreal Canadiens — failed to sell out midweek games.

 The Canadiens had a 14-year sellout streak snapped last season while the Jets had sold out since relocating from Atlanta in 2011.